Practicing Traditional Chinese Calligraphy

 To learn more about my academic work Click Here

 What is your favorite place in China?
-My favorite place in China is my hometown of Suzhou.
-Though its current population is over 10 million, when I was a child, I believed it was a small city outside Shanghai.
-At age 18, therefore, I decided to venture out into the bigger world.
-I’ve since lived on different continents and no longer call Suzhou home.
+My favorite place in China is my hometown, Suzhou.
+Though its current population exceeds 10 million, when I was a child, I thought it was just a small city near Shanghai.
+At age 18, I was determined to venture out into the larger world.
+Since then, I have lived in different places, and Suzhou is now a distant memory.My hometown is brimming with cultural heritage and scenic beauty.
+My cherished memories of the city include its exquisite classical gardens (yuanlin), elegant ballad singing (pingtan), and enchanting water towns (shuixiang).

 Academic Background: I have my B.A in Library and Information Science and M.A in Musicology, both in National Taiwan University (2008-2016).
 In my master degree I wrote my thesis on Taiwan’s sound history: “A Preliminary Study on Taiwan’s Radio Program Kodomo No Jikan ”Children”s Time” in Colonial Taiwan”.
 Two years later, I have the opportunity to further explore the history of Taiwan through sounds with my exciting PhD project.